Creating Containers with the Auto Packager

 - Support Telemetry is enabled by default, a sample and description of data collected has been provided for reference.
 To disable it, uncheck the Help Us Improve (Enable Diagnostic Reports) checkbox.

-- Select Package App to create the Container.
+- Select Package App (option enabled when the App name and GUI have been provided) to create the Container.

 - To complete the capture process, click Next.